What to expect when taking Mounjaro for weight loss

 Mounjaro isn’t appropriate for everyone.
 It may not be suitable if you:

-• Don’t meet BMI or clinical criteria
+• Don’t meet the BMI or clinical criteria

 • Have certain medical conditions or medication interactions